agorman/resync/README.md

     The password used to authenticate.

 ### start_tls

     StartTLS enables TLS security.
 If both StartTLS and SSL are true then StartTLS will be used.

+### insecure_skip_verify

+   When using TLS skip verifying the server's certificate chain and host name.

 ### ssl